home >> CV

 "A Material Theory of Induction" Philosophy of Science, 70(October 2003), pp. 647-70.
 Download

 "Einstein's Triumph over the Spacetime Coordinate System: A Paper Presented in Honor of Roberto Torretti," Dialogos, 79 (2002), pp. 253-62.
-Preprint available on philsci-archive.
+Download preprint or Preprint (in Antipodean format) available on philsci-archive.

 With Jonathan Bain.
 "What Should Philosophers of Science Learn from the History of the Electron." pp. 451-65 in J. Z. Buchwald and A. Warwick, Histories of the Electron.
 Cambridge MA: MIT Press, 2001.
 Download.